dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 2. d.ASH Xplorer software
 3. Internet Connection (Contact us if you are looking for offline version)

+**IMPORTANT!
+When running on Windows 10/11, please ensure you are running your Discrete GPU in High Performance mode.
+Otherwise some of the functionality will fail.
+You can enable this by going into GPU Settings, adding d.ASH Xplorer as the app and then forcing High Performance Mode**

 ### Tutorial
 | ![Screenshot](img/xplorer-tutorial.jpg){ align=center style="width:600px"} |